 The CLI runs a sequence of commands in one invocation, sharing a single BIP session:

-cmsquery-cli login --system production ^
+cmsquery-cli login --system localhost ^

 query --sql "select top 10 si_id, si_name from ci_infoobjects where si_kind = 'Webi'" --includePath ^